antoine-coulon/digraph-js/README.md

 ✅ Create a graph structure including edges and vertices seamlessly

+✅ Traverse graph, using Depth-first or Breadth-first searchs

 ✅ Deeply find direct/indirect children and parent dependencies of each vertex in the graph (top-to-bottom or bottom-to-top traversals)

 ✅ Ensure that a given graph is Acyclic by deeply detecting circular dependencies while having the possibility to limit the search depth

+✅ Find precisely all vertices involved in cycles and sub-cycles

 ## Installation